Locomotivers/KZ-MapChooser/README.md

 It requires a database table with entries for all maps you want to track, along with tier information and LJ Room availability.

+## Planned Features
+* Ability to lock RTV votes to players above a certain rank.

 ## Requirements

 * Sourcemod 1.10